-Mr. Robert Kennedy, a U.S. citizen, is the President of Robert E. Kennedy and Associates, a consulting firm assisting various entities with transportation and project development issues in

-Europe and the Middle East.
+Mr. Robert Kennedy, a U.S. citizen, is the President of Robert E. Kennedy and Associates, a consulting firm assisting various entities with transportation and project development issues in Europe and the Middle East.
 He has over thirty years experience in the oil and petrochemical industry and retired as General Manager for Supply, Logistics, and Procurement from Chevron Chemical in 2000.
 During his employment with Chevron he was instrumental in developing the Aromax project in Jubail, Saudi Arabia.
-Mr. Kennedy holds a BS degree in Chemical Engineering from the University of Iowa and attended the MBA program of American University.
+Mr. Kennedy holds a Bachelors of Science Degree in Chemical Engineering from the University of Iowa and attended the Masters of Business Administration program of American University.
 Mr. Kennedy was appointed to the Board of AMAK in 2009.
+We believe that this experience, as well as his leadership abilities, brings valuable experience and skill to our board of directors.